What is a Vote-by-Mail ballot?

 - Affix appropriate postage for Vote-by-Mail ballots returned via mail.

-- Voted ballots can also be dropped off at any early voting location during the early voting period:
+- Voted ballots can also be dropped off at a Vote-by-Mail dropbox which is located at each early voting location during the early voting period:

 How important is my signature when voting by mail?